Things To Do

 : Pedal boats are available to rent on Lake Pinnacle for $7/per half hour, year round.
 Boats may be rented from the park headquarters year round and seasonally at the Lake Pinnacle boathouse.
 Life jackets must be worn at all times.

-Boats may be rented daily from 10 a.m. to 4:30 p.m. during Eastern Standard Time (extended to 5:30 p.m. during daylight saving time).
+Boats may be rented daily from 9 a.m. to 4:30 p.m. during Eastern Standard Time and 8 a.m. to 5:30 p.m. during Daylight Savings Time.
+Boats may be rented year round at the park headquarters and seasonally at the Lake Pinnacle boathouse.
 For all rentals, a person of at least 16 years of age must be present in the boat at all times.
 The park supplies life vests that must be worn at all times.
-Day-use visitors who are renting boats are required to pay the daily admission fee.
+Day-use visitors who are renting boats are required to pay the daily admission.
 Swimming is not permitted from boats.
 All rentals are weather dependent and subject to availability.
 Please contact the park before you make final plans.

 OTHER AMENITIES AND ACTIVITIES